DAVENPORT, Iowa — All over our area, there are people who are not just doing good - but "Multiplying Good."

 Every year, we honor them with the Jefferson Awards - a nationwide foundation that celebrates amazing acts of public service.
-2021 is WQAD News 8's 7th Season of being a Jefferson Awards Media Partner, sponsored locally by Genesis Health System and Budget Blinds.
+2022 is WQAD News 8's 8th season of being a Jefferson Awards Media Partner, sponsored locally by Genesis Health System and Tyson Foods.

-From January 14th to March 4th, News 8's Angie Sharp is introducing you to this year's nominees.
+From Feb.
+1 through March 22, News 8's Angie Sharp is introducing you to this year's nominees.
 To see all of our Jefferson Awards Nominees, past and present, click here.